THE TREATMENT OF THE GREEK PRISONERS IN TURKEY

 The Anglo-Hellenic League, London 1923.

 Following the destruction of Smyrna in September 1922, Kemalist authorities refused males of military age passage out of Turkey.
 These men were deported to the Turkish interior where they were enlisted in work battalions and subjected to acts of abuse and slavery.
-It's believed over 100,000 males were deported.
+Many were civilian non-combatants.
+It's believed over 100,000 men were deported.
 The majority of them perished.

 In 1923 an International Commission of Inquiry investigated the treatment of the Greek prisoners who returned to Greece from Turkey.
 Most of them were in a state of complete exhaustion.
 Doctors who treated them referred to them as 'living ghosts' or 'walking skeletons'.
 The Commission concluded that their treatment was 'a flagrant violation of the laws of war', and some acts were in contravention of the Geneva Convention.